 Abstract

-Using a coherent Doppler wind lidar, the whole process of formation and decomposition of ice crystal cloud was recorded in MinFeng (37.06 °N, 82.69 °E) on the southern edge of the Taklimakan Desert (TD) from 5 to 6 February, 2022.
-Combined with ERA5 reanalysis data and FY-4A meteorological satellite data, the evolution process of ice crystal clouds affected by wind profile, turbulence, temperature, humidity, and terrain was analyzed.
+Using a coherent Doppler wind lidar, the whole process of formation and decomposition of ice crystal cloud was recorded in Minfeng (37.06 °N, 82.69 °E) on the southern edge of the Taklimakan Desert (TD) from 5 to 6 February, 2022.
+Combined with ERA5 and MERRA-2 reanalysis data, FY-4A and Himawari-8 meteorological satellite data, local meteorological data, and HYSPLIT model, the evolution process of ice crystal clouds affected by the wind profile, dust aerosol, turbulence, temperature, humidity, and terrain was analyzed.
 Results show that the special terrain factors have a boosting effect on the formation of ice crystal clouds.
-The wind field plays three roles in the evolution of ice crystal clouds: transporting dust, diffusing clouds horizontally, promoting the melting of ice virga.
+The wind field plays three roles in the evolution of ice crystal clouds: transporting dust, diffusing clouds horizontally, and promoting the melting of ice virga.
 Dust aerosols can act as effective ice nuclei, which catalyze the formation of ice crystal clouds and inhibit the occurrence of liquid precipitation.
 The continuous evolution of ice crystal clouds was well studied with multiple meteorological data, which improves the understanding of dust-cloud-atmosphere interaction in the desert hydrological cycle.

 1 Introduction